Padmavathi-SJ/BYTS/java/Collections.md

      * Iterator iterator()

 * There is no class which directly implements collection interface.
-* There is no getter method to re
+* There is no getter method to retrieve an object from the Collection from Collection Inetrface.